My Story Of Recovery

 The number on the scale determined my worthiness and defined whether I would have a “good day” or a “bad day”.

-I followed all my self imposed rules, tamed my hunger and listened to her controlling whispers
+I followed all of my self imposed rules, tamed my hunger and listened to her controlling whispers

 I had been conditioned long ago to stop listening, to stop feeling and to ignore the organic intelligence of my body, my hunger and my heart.